chetanshivaji/Gram/README.md

 # TODO
-0. create videos for B and C(Emphasize getting ack message), type letter of approval from Grampanchayat,
+0. create videos for B
-1. send videos link to C when added person in inputGram admin app or with pending msg.
 2. send upi reqest link to Cu, if they want to send money through UPI.
 3. create log file with time who what details. for debug purpose when problem arrise.
 4. give db dump to GP, perodically.